landcraft/tobi-trivia-gemini/README.md

 4.  **Monitor GitHub Actions:**
     * Once you push to `main` or create a new GitHub Release, the `docker-build.yml` workflow will automatically trigger.
     * Go to the "Actions" tab in your GitHub repository to monitor the build progress.
-    * Upon successful completion, your Docker images will be available in your GitHub Package Registry (GHCR) under the "Packages" tab of your GitHub profile/repository.
+    * Upon successful completion, your Docker image will be available in your GitHub Package Registry (GHCR) under the "Packages" tab of your GitHub profile/repository.

-### Pulling and Running Docker Images from GHCR
+### Pulling and Running the Combined Docker Image from GHCR

-Once the Docker images are published to GHCR, other users (or you on a different machine) can pull and run them without needing to build them from source.
+Once the Docker image is published to GHCR, other users (or you on a different machine) can pull and run it without needing to build it from source.

-1.  **Pull the Docker Images:**
+1.  **Pull the Docker Image:**
     ```bash
-    docker pull ghcr.io/YOUR_USERNAME/tobi-trivia-app/frontend:latest
-    docker pull ghcr.io/YOUR_USERNAME/tobi-trivia-app/backend:latest
+    docker pull ghcr.io/YOUR_USERNAME/tobi-trivia-app:latest
     ```
     (Replace `YOUR_USERNAME` and `tobi-trivia-app` with your actual GitHub username and repository name).